 Whilst many businesses are suffering drastic reductions in their operations, some businesses are struggling to operate because everyone will be effected either directly or indirectly from the COVID-19 pandemic.
-It is a fact now that business will slow down, so ideally the Maltese government gives measures across the board.
+It is a fact now that business will slow down, so ideally the Maltese government gives measures across the board to support Malta business.

 This is a call on the government so that in these extraordinary times, ease the burdens by freeing cash flows.
 Furthermore, if certain specific measures are given they will be difficult to implement in a short-time, they will be time-consuming, and expensive to implement on IT systems and will create grey areas of whether certain businesses are entitled or not.
 Calling 144 to be asked to call the following week will make every business owner more confused.